 How do I meet with a tutor?

-First, create an account on our online schedule.
+1. Create an account on our online schedule and log on.

-Make sure the login screen is set to the current semester, and log on.
 The white rectangles are available appointment times.
-You can also use the dropdown menu at the top of the schedule to view only the hours of "specialist" tutors, such as public speaking tutors, foreign language tutors, or a multilingual writing specialist.
+You can use the dropdown menu at the top of the schedule to view only the hours of "specialist" tutors, such as public speaking tutors, foreign language tutors, or a multilingual writing specialist.